-In December of 2010, the Company entered into a license and collaboration agreement with Les Laboratoires Servier ("Servier"), to jointly develop and commercialize XOMA 052 in multiple indications, which provides for a non-refundable upfront payment of \$15\$ million that was received by the Company in January of 2011.
+In December of 2010, the Company entered into a license and collaboration agreement with Les Laboratoires Servier ("Servier"), to jointly develop and commercialize XOMA 052 in multiple indications, which provides for a non-refundable upfront payment of \$15 million that was received by the Company in January of 2011.
 XOMA 052 is designed to inhibit the pro-inflammatory cytokine IL-1 beta that is believed to be a primary trigger of pathologic inflammation in multiple diseases.
-Under the terms of the agreement, Servier has worldwide rights to diabetes and cardiovascular diseases indications and rights outside the U.S. and Japan to Behcet's uveitis and other inflammatory and oncology indications.
-XOMA retains development and commercialization rights for Behcet's uveitis and other inflammatory and oncology indications in the U.S. and Japan, and has an option to reacquire rights to diabetes and cardiovascular disease indications option in the U.S. and Japan to the under the U.S. and Japan to Behcet's uveitis and other inflammatory and oncology indications in the U.S. and Japan, and has an option to reacquire rights to diabetes and cardiovascular disease indications option in the U.S. and Japan to Behcet's uveitis and other inflammatory and oncology indications in the U.S. and Japan and has an option to reacquire rights to diabetes and cardiovascular disease indications option in the U.S. and Japan and has an option to reacquire rights to diabetes and cardiovascular disease indications option in the U.S. and Japan to Behcet's uveitis and other inflammatory and oncology indications in the U.S. and Japan to Behcet's uveitis and other inflammatory and oncology indications option to reacquire rights for Behcet's uveitis and other inflammatory and oncology indications option to reacquire rights for Behcet's uveitis and other inflammatory and oncology indications option to reacquire rights for Behcet's uveitis and other inflammatory and oncology indications option to reacquire rights for Behcet's uveitis and other inflamma
+Under the terms of the agreement, Servier has worldwide rights to diabetes and cardiovascular disease indications and rights outside the U.S. and Japan to Behcet's uveitis and other inflammatory and oncology indications.
+XOMA retains development and commercialization rights for Behcet's uveitis and other inflammatory and oncology indications in the U.S. and Japan, and has an option to reacquire rights to diabetes and cardiovascular disease indications from Servier in these territories (the "Cardiometabolic Indications Option").
+Should the Company exercise its Cardiometabolic Indications Option, it will be required to pay Servier an option fee and partially reimburse their incurred development expenses.

 The collaboration agreement provides for multiple deliverables which were grouped as follows for accounting purposes: (i) certain intellectual property rights for XOMA 052, as well as product know-how and an initial clinical inventory supply, (ii) development activities, and (iii) manufacturing services, wherein the Company believes have separate stand alone value.
 Further, the Company believes that each of its license agreements are unique to the targets being developed and companies involved, therefore, neither Vendor Specific Objective Evidence nor Third Party Evidence exist for determining the selling price of the deliverables.
 The Company determined that the contractually stated amounts are considered to be representative of the estimated selling price, as these values were determined through extensive arms length negotiations with the counterparty and further supported by other term sheets offered to the Company.
-The first group of deliverables includes certain intellectual property rights for XOMA 052, as well as product know-how and an initial clinical inventory supports are producted to be continged as a deliverable support of the development activities.
+The first group of deliverables includes certain intellectual property rights for XOMA 052, as well as product know-how and an initial clinical inventory supply.
+This group of deliverables is considered to have stand-alone value due to the customer's ability to use the delivered group of items for the intended purpose without the receipt of the development activities.
 In addition, the manufacturing services are considered to be a contingent deliverable and will be accounted for as a deliverable under a separate arrangement.
-The \$15 million of the upfront payment in 2010.
-The remaining deliverables will be recognized using the proportional performance method when those services are rendered, with each deliverable as a separate unit of accounting.
+The \$15 million upfront payment will be recognized over the estimated eight month period that the initial group of deliverables will be provided to the Servier.
+The Company recognized \$0.1 million of the upfront payment in 2010.
+The remaining deliverables shall be recognized using the proportional performance method when those services are rendered, with each deliverable as a separate unit of accounting.